Ghana's Tetteh gets three-match ban after melee

 Meanwhile, the red card shown to Mali forward El Bilal Toure against Tunisia has been upheld and he will serve a two-match ban.

-Toure was sent off for a challenge on Tunisia's Dylan Bronn, a decision which referee Janny Sikazwe confirmed following a video assistant review.
+Toure was sent off for a challenge on Tunisia's Dylan Bronn, a decision which referee Janny Sikazwe confirmed following a video assistant referee review.

 However, Sikazwe's decision-making in the Group F game, which Mali won 1-0, was widely questioned after he ended Wednesday's match 13 seconds early.